KanchiMoe/Charlotte-timeline/episodes.rst

 Supporting evidence
 ---------------------

 The show opens to show Yuu standing in the street, he looks up and sees a comet passing over.
 There is no way to determine a date here, but this is not the Charlotte comet itself as detailed in a later episode.
-The next shot (``0:55``) shows summer [1]_, autum [2]_ and winter [3]_, then Yuu attending the enterance ceremony [4]_.
+The next shot (``0:55``) shows summer [1]_, autumn [2]_ and winter [3]_, then Yuu attending the enterance ceremony [4]_.

 The 17th of April is calculated from Yuu's recent medical exam, which Tomori holds up (``11:01``) and it is dated 15th April so the event has to take place afterwards.
 The next shot shows Yuu and Ayumi moving in to Hoshinoumi Academy's dorms [7]_ [8]_.